zscaler/terraform-provider-zpa/docs/resources/zpa_application_segment.md

 - `is_incomplete_dr_config` - (Boolean) Supported values: `true`, `false`
 - `microtenant_id` (String) The ID of the microtenant the resource is to be associated with.
 - `fqdn_dns_check` - (Boolean) When set to Enabled, Zscaler Client Connector receives CNAME DNS records from the App Connector for FQDN applications.
 Supported values: `true`, `false`
+- `share_to_microtenants` (List) List of destination Microtenants to which the application segment is to be shared with.

 ⚠️ **WARNING:**: The attribute ``microtenant_id`` is optional and requires the microtenant license and feature flag enabled for the respective tenant.
 The provider also supports the microtenant ID configuration via the environment variable `ZPA_MICROTENANT_ID` which is the recommended method.